 The whole city gets involved, with illuminations, decorations, and a huge tree in the main square.
 It looks stunning at night.
 In the traditional nativity contest, known as Szopki, local artisans create elaborate miniatures of historical Kraków buildings to illustrate scenes from the birth of Jesus.
 These inventive works of art are on display in shop windows.

-There is music and carol singing around the old town and, just away from the Christmas market on Rynek Główny, there’s usually a stage with live performances throughout the season.
+There is music and carol singing around the Old Town and, just away from the Christmas market on Rynek Główny, there’s usually a stage with live performances throughout the season.
 You can take a coach and horse ride around the square for that full Cinderella treatment.

 From the end of November, an ice rink is set up on the square adjacent to the main train station and Galeria Krakowska shopping mall.

 Polish people celebrate Christmas on December 24, so shops and services tend to close for the day from 2pm.
-It’s a beautiful time to wander through the old town and enjoy the peace.
+It’s a beautiful time to wander through the Old Town and enjoy the peace.
 However, the city centre will be buzzing again on Christmas Day – with even public transport up and running, so you can enjoy all the other usual Kraków attractions.
 The castle complex on Wawel Hill takes on a special magic with a sprinkling of snow.

-Kraków Christmas Market
+Kraków Christmas Markets

 When it comes to Christmas markets, Kraków is an old master.
 There is reckoned to have been a festive market on the main square since the early 14th century.